 Wet and Wild Summer Activities

-- Splash pad ”“ The best thing about a splash pad is that it is all of the water fun without the stress to parents and child about water depths.
-Some places have it accessible as part of a park or a water park
+- Splash pad– The best thing about a splash pad is that it is all of the water fun without the stress of worrying about water depths.
+Some places have it accessible as part of a park or a water park.

-- Water table ”“ For those kids who love to play in water rather than swim in it, nothing is cool and refreshing as a water table.
+- Water table– For those kids who love to play in water rather than swim in it, nothing is as cool and refreshing as a water table.
 All you need are cups for pouring and toys that can let them play with scientific concepts like sinking and floating.

 Cool and Calm Summer Activities for Preschoolers

-- Library summer reading program ”“ Public libraries boost literacy and fun with summer reading programs.
-You don’t have to have been participating in story time during the rest of the year.
+- Library summer reading program– Public libraries boost literacy and fun with summer reading programs.
 You can read for prizes, participate in thematic activities, and stay cool in the A/C.

-- Cool with shaving cream art ”“ Go beyond finger paints and watercolors.
-Take some time out on a hot day for 3-diminsional art that can be colored, marbled, or sparkled.
+- Cool with shaving cream art– Go beyond finger paints and watercolors.
+Take some time out on a hot day for 3-dimensional art that can be colored, marbled, or sparkled.
 Even dipping fingers into the shaving cream is a cool sensory activity.

-- Make no-bake treats ”“ No need to turn on the oven to make treats to cool down on a hot summer day.
-One of the more delicious summer activities for preschooler is making some delicious no bake treats.
+- Make no-bake treats– No need to turn on the oven to make treats.
+One of the more delicious summer activities for preschoolers is making some delicious no-bake treats.
 Make juice pops, trail mix, rice cereal treats, fruit kebobs, and a number of other snacks.
 When you include your child in the process, they are more likely to eat those healthy treats too.

 Make it a Date this Summer

-- Summer movies ”“ There is no need to pay full box-office price for movie tickets in the summer.
+- Summer movies– There is no need to pay the full box-office price for movie tickets in the summer.
 Your child may be able to enjoy watching a movie for free or nearly free at participating movie theaters.
-You don’t have to go to all, but you may be able to afford it during these special showings.
 (Don’t want to go out, have a movie night in with our delicious homemade popcorn recipe)

-- Arrange a play date ”“ Sometimes the best part of fun during the summer is sharing it with friends.
+- Arrange a play date– Sometimes the best part of summer is sharing it with friends.
 Schedule a time and date to meet with one of your children’s friends.
-It can be at your house or at a park.
-Maybe it can even turn into adult time for you and the other parent.
+It can be at your house or at a park!

-- Challenge your friends to a scavenger hunt ”“ Maybe you cannot meet up with friends at a certain time.
+- Challenge your friends to a scavenger hunt– Maybe you cannot meet up with friends at a certain time.
 Set up a scavenger hunt for them and have them make one for your child.
-There are also numerous geocaching ideas and hunts aimed for younger children.
+There are also numerous geocaching ideas and hunts aimed at younger children.

-- Go to farmers markets ”“ If a farmer’s market is not already on your list for shopping trips, bring your child to your local farmer’s market to meet the growers and harvesters.
+- Go to farmers’ markets– If a farmer’s market is not already on your list for shopping trips, bring your child to your local farmer’s market to meet the growers and harvesters.
 They can see fruits, vegetables, and other food items made by local farmers and artisans.
-Go more than once to see the different produce in season.
+Go more than once to see the different produce offered as the season changes.